NEST-Protocol/NEST-Protocol-Website/docs/03-Technical-Reference-NEST-Oracle.md

 sidebar_position: 2
 ---

-# NEST Oracle technical reference
+# NEST Oracle Technical Reference

 **NEST Oracle is a truly decentralized oracle**.
 You can have an overview about [app](https://channel.nestprotocol.org/) and